elliotec/greenery/file.txt

-You will inherit millions of dollars.
+You have a strong appeal for members of your own sex.